Al-Suwaidi (Riyadh): Association with terrorism

 The district gained notoriety in 2003 when a 26-man list of "most wanted terrorists" published by the Saudi government contained 15 men who were said to have links with the neighbourhood.
+More than half of those suspects were graduates of Imam Muhammad ibn Saud Islamic University.
 Shaker Abu Taleb and Asharq Al-Awsat of the Arab News said that many Saudis compared Al-Suwaidi to Fallujah, Iraq, a site of fighting during the Iraq War.

-Ibrahim al-Rayyes, a terrorist suspect killed in a shootout with police, lived in Al-Suwaidi.
-In a 2003 list of most wanted Islamic fundamentalist militants, al-Rayyes and about 14 of the 26 other suspects had either come from or lived in Al-Suwaidi.
-More than half of those suspects were graduates of Imam Muhammad ibn Saud Islamic University.

 In popular culture

 The district and its involvement in terrorist activities have featured in multiple works, e.g.: